stitchfix/stitchfix.github.io/_posts/2015-03-stitch-fix-heart-unix.md

 I &#10084; UNIX and using the command line; they help me solve problems at Stitch Fix.
 I'm not alone.
-Across the Data Science and Engineering teams, we're constantly solving problems with UNIX and the command line.  **TODO: Closing sentence replaces closing section?**
+Across the Data Science and Engineering teams, we're constantly solving problems with UNIX and the command line.

+Below, we've listed a few problems and their awesome command line solutions.
+If you know of a more efficient solution, please share in the comments.
+Otherwise, we'd love to hear how you or your team solve problems with UNIX and the command line.

+Please enjoy!

 ## Problems and Solutions
  - [Files](#files)
    - [What size are these images?](#check-image-size)